benjamincrozat/content/posts/best-laravel-pulse-custom-cards.md

 If you never heard about it, [Laravel Pulse](https://pulse.laravel.com) is a free and open source package for the [Laravel framework](https://laravel.com) that helps developers monitor various aspects of their web applications in real-time.
 You can learn more about it here: [Laravel Pulse: monitor your apps for free](/laravel-pulse)

 Laravel Pulse also allows developers to create what's called a "custom card," which will help populate the dashboard with useful data for your application.
-Let's talk about the best ones I found in alphabetical order.
+Let's talk about the best ones I've found in alphabetical order.

 ## The best custom cards for Laravel Pulse